rbisdorff/Digraph3/docSphinx/tutorial.rst

    *Figure 6*: A random digraph instance of order 7 and arc probability 0.3

 The random digraph shown in Fig. 5 above has no apparent special properties, except from being connected.
-This digraph is neither asymmetric nor symmetric; there are no chordless circuits; the digraph is not transitive: a5 -> a2 -> a1, but a5 -/> a1.
+This digraph is neither asymmetric nor symmetric; there are no chordless circuits; and, the digraph is not transitive: a5 -> a2 -> a1, but a5 -/> a1.

 Now, we know that its potential prekernels must be among its set of maximal independent choices.